Harmonic analysis for rank-1 Randomised Horn Problems: Conclusion

 \section{Conclusion}

-In the present work, we have applied spherical transforms to the rank-$1$ randomised Horn problems in three settings, namely the three realizations of the symmetric spaces of the Lie-algebra: as the additive group on $\mathrm{Herm}(n)$, the multiplicative action on $\mathrm{Herm}_+(n)=\exp[\mathrm{Herm}(n)]$ and the multiplicative group on $\U(n)=\exp[i\mathrm{Herm}(n)]$.
+In the present work, we have applied spherical transforms to the rank-$1$ randomised Horn problems in three settings, namely the three standard realizations of the symmetric spaces of the Lie algebra $\mathfrak u(N)$: the Lie algebra itself as the additive group on $\mathrm{Herm}(n)$, the multiplicative action on the negatively curved space $\mathrm{Herm}_+(n)=\exp[\mathrm{Herm}(n)]$ and the multiplicative group $\U(n)=\exp[i\mathrm{Herm}(n)]$.
 In so doing, two important advancements have been achieved.

 Firstly, we computed the analogue of the transition probability density to the rank-$1$ Horn problem on ${\rm Herm}_+(n)$, which has not been done before.
 The result looks strikingly similar to the corresponding additive Horn problem on ${\rm Herm}(n)$.
 Moreover, our approach outlined how to tackle more general randomised Horn problems and where the difficulties arise which have to be overcome for their solution.